copyrite/LwotcMinimalText/XComGame.md

 Holotarget all enemies in a 4/5/6 tile radius around an enemy.
 * {% AP1 ET %}
 * {% COOLDOWN %}
-* HiDef Holo, Independent Tracking, and Vital Point Targeting apply to all targets.

 ## Napalm-X
 Your Flamethrower can now panic enemies.
 * TOOD: What's the panic chance?

 ## Needle
-+2 pierce to shots taken in Shadow.
++2 pierce to shots fired in Shadow.

 ## Needle Grenades
 +1 explosive damage against unarmored targets.
 You never destroy loot and corpses of enemies you kill.